thvnx/gcc/gcc/config/kvx/atomics.md

   [(match_operand:SI 0 "const_int_operand" "")] ;; model
   ""
 {
-  /* K1C memory model is strong enough not to require any
+  /* KVX memory model is strong enough not to require any
      barrier in order to synchronize a thread with itself. */ DONE;
 })

-;; K1C's builtins
+;; KVX's builtins

 ;; Compare and Swap
 (define_insn "acswap<lsusize>"